 In 1988, Mr. Seib won the Merriman Smith award, which honors coverage of the presidency under deadline, and the Aldo Beckman award for coverage of the White House and the presidency, and in 1990, he received the Gerald R. Ford Foundation prize for distinguished reporting on the presidency.
 In 1992, the Georgetown University Institute of Diplomacy awarded him the Weintal Prize for his coverage of the Gulf War.
 He received honorable mention in the Edwin Hood Prize for diplomatic reporting from the National Press Club in 1998.

 Mr. Seib was part of the team from the Journal that won the 2001 Pulitzer Prize in the “breaking news” category for its coverage of the Sept.
 11 terrorist attacks.
 In 2004, the William Allen White School of Journalism at the University of Kansas named Mr. Seib the winner of the 2005 William Allen White Foundation’s national citation.
 Past winners of this award include the Journal’s Vermont Royster, Walter Cronkite and Bob Woodward.
 In 2009 he received the Lee Walczak Award for Political Analysis from the National Press Club for his Capital Journal columns on the presidential election In 2012, Mr. Seib won the Loeb Foundation’s Lifetime Achievement Award for contributions to financial journalism.
-Mr. Seib is co-author of the book “Pennsylvania Avenue: Profiles in Backroom Power.”
+Mr. Seib is the co-author of the book “Pennsylvania Avenue: Profiles in Backroom Power.”

 Mr. Seib earned a bachelor’s degree in journalism from the University of Kansas.
 While at the university, he was a member of Phi Kappa Phi, a national academic honor society.
 He was also an intern in the Journal’s Dallas bureau, editor of the university’s newspaper, the Daily Kansan and a Sears Foundation congressional intern in the office of U.S. Representative Gilles Long of Louisiana.